pushme-pullyou/pushme-pullyou.github.io/tootoo/r5/succeed-study-supplement/eating-goals.md

 * Pizza
 * Pasta dishes
 * Fries and fried food
-* Burgers and read meat
+* Burgers and red meat
 * Dairy products except for cheese
+* Desserts, donuts, ice cream or candy

 When dining out, I do eat:
 * Eggs, bacon and sausage / Joe’s Specials